TheCSharpAcademy/CodeReviews.Console.HabitTracker/README.md

   - [x] You should handle all possible errors so that the application never crashes.
   - [x] The application should only be terminated when the user inserts 0.
   - [x] You can only interact with the database using raw SQL.
 You can’t use mappers such as Entity Framework.
   - [x] Your project needs to contain a Read Me file where you'll explain how your app works.
-Here's a nice example:

 # Features
   * SQLite Database